Zomato/vinifera/README.md

 ![Stats](docs/img/stats.png "Production Stats")

-## What is Vinifera ?
+## What is Vinifera?
-Vinifera allows Companies/Organizations to monitor public assets to find references internal code leak and potential breaches.
+Vinifera allows Companies/Organizations to monitor public assets to find references to internal code leaks and potential breaches.

 Sometimes developers might leak internal code and credentials by accident.
 Vinifera aims to help companies detect those breaches in due time and respond to the incident.

-## How does it work ?
+## How does it work?

-Vinifera monitors developers belonging to the organization, monitors and scan public contributions to look for potential voilations and breach of internal/secret/properitary code by looking for references defined.
+Vinifera monitors developers belonging to the organization, monitors and scans public contributions to look for potential violations and breach of internal/secret/proprietary code by looking for references defined.

 * Vinifera works by syncing org users.
 * For each user, all the public assets are registered (if not already tracked).
 * Each asset (Repo, Gist) is then scanned for any differences.
-* Each difference is then scanned, stored and reported (if contains anyleaks)
+* Each difference is then scanned, stored, and reported (if contains any leaks)

 ![Vinifera Workflow](docs/img/workflow.png "Vinifera Workflow")

 ## What does the name mean?

-During the development and inception of the tool, Security team consumed lots of grapes, so we named it after the fruit we love :)
+During the development and inception of the tool, the Security team consumed lots of grapes, so we named it after the fruit we love :)

 Vinifera is inspired from the [Bionomial name of Grapes](https://en.wikipedia.org/wiki/Vitis_vinifera)

 ## Setup and Usage.

 ### Requirements
-Vinifera requires installation of following tools:
+Vinifera requires the installation of the following tools:
-1. Postgres
+1. PostgreSQL
 2. Redis
 3. Docker
 4. Ruby (Install via rbenv/rvm )

 ### Setup

 #####  Github Access Token
-To scan your organization members, Vinifera requires a token with ability to read Organization members.
+To scan your organization members, Vinifera requires a token with the ability to read Organization members.

 Generate a new token (https://github.com/settings/tokens/new)[https://github.com/settings/tokens/new) with no special scope

-You would want to use token of an admin user (with no special scope), since admin can list all users of an organization.
+You would want to use the token of an admin user (with no special scope), since the admin can list all users of an organization.

 [https://docs.github.com/en/rest/reference/orgs#list-organization-members](https://docs.github.com/en/rest/reference/orgs#list-organization-members)